Schema๐Ÿ”—

 }

-A MutationType represents a possible mutation operation based on a Django model.
-You should read more on MutationTypes in the Mutations section since this section will only cover using them in Entrypoints.
+A MutationType represents a possible mutation operation based on a Django Model.
+You can read more on MutationTypes in the Mutations section.
+This section will only cover using them in Entrypoints.

-To create a mutation for a model instance (a create mutation in this example), simply use the MutationType class as the reference for the Entrypoint.
+To create an Entrypoint for mutating a single Model instance (a create mutation in this example), simply use the MutationType class as the reference for the Entrypoint.

 from .models import Task